Coconut butter from scratch is one of those kitchen hacks that’ll save you a ton of money and it’s stupid-easy (we like that).

 - If using a food processor, this processor will take longer…somewhere in the range of 8-10 minutes.
 Patience is your friend.
 Stop the machine and scrape the sides down with a spatula a few times.
 Continue until the coconut has turned to coconut butter and is softened and store it in an airtight container like a mason jar.

-- …the coconut butter won’t seem to liquefy?
+- What if it won’t seem to liquefy?

 Try adding some melted coconut oil to the coconut flakes as it’s processing to loosen it up.